 London's best hairdressers

-Whether you're looking for a pre-party pick-me-up or a drastic colour change, London has hair salons to suit all tastes and budgets.
+Straggly ends, visible roots and troublesome fringes?
+Worry no more, for these brilliant London hair salons can solve even the most serious barnet-based challenge.
+All tastes and budgets are catered for, even if you're looking to sit next to a glossy celebrity, or want a dip dye to match your jumper.
 To save you from any future bad hair days we sent a group of testers out into the capital to track down the best hairdressers in central, north, south, east and west London.

 - 25 Henrietta St, WC2E 8NA

 Think of Atherton Cox as the Jil Sander of hairdressers: beautiful cuts delivered without fuss.
 It was founded nearly a decade ago by Lisa Atherton and Paul Cox, and the team is now nearly 40-strong, catering predominantly for glamorous thirtysomething Marylebone professionals and yummy mummies.
-Thanks to Men’s Hairdresser of the Year award-winner Desmond Murray, who charges £68 for a ‘re-design’, it’s a go-to for a brilliant gents’ cut too.
-If you’re after a lengthening, rather than a shortening, service, look to the salon’s hair extensions.
-Under the directorship of Andrew Bidwell, you’ll get natural-looking tresses without a hint of Wag.
-Complete the red-carpet look with some seriously luxurious eyelash extensions by Daxita Veghela (£150).
+Thanks to Men’s Hairdresser of the Year award-winner Desmond Murray, who charges £116 for a ‘re-design’, it’s a go-to for a brilliant gents’ cut too.

 - 18 New Cavendish St, W1G 8UR